lumagateinc/Resource-Scheduler/docs/Partners.md

 - Receive access to special offers on Resource Scheduler you can share with prospective customers.
 - Access to e-mail product support.

-## Program Restrictions<!-- omit in toc -->
+## Program Conditions<!-- omit in toc -->

-Partners agree to abide by the conditions outlined in the registered partner agreement, which you will receive via email.
-Complete the registration details below to receive a copy of the partner agreement.
+Partners agree to abide by the conditions outlined in the registered partner agreement, which you will receive via email. **Complete the registration details below to receive a copy of the partner agreement.**

 ## Registration Process<!-- omit in toc -->